UngGas-Studio/BynixScript/README.md

 ```
 node bst.js path/to/script.bs
 ```
-Print a BynixScript to console file:
+To print a BynixScript file to console:
 ```
 node bsp.js path/to/script.bs
 ```